 Welcome and Intent

-Welcome to my website!
+Welcome to explor8ion!
 I hope that my adventures can inspire you to complete your own – whether they are following my footsteps or creating new ones of your own.
-Let me be clear up front regarding my intentions for this little corner of the Internet.
-First and foremost, I am not trying to win any popularity contests.
-Despite seeming like a bit of a ‘brag fest’ – this site has over 20 years of content and grew from very humble beginnings.
-My intention was never to get big or even remotely popular – it just happened slowly over time.
+Despite seeming like a bit of a ‘brag fest’ – this site has 25 years of content and grew from very humble beginnings.
 I love hiking, climbing, skiing, scrambling, canoeing and many other outdoor pursuits.
 I also love taking photos, videos and writing blogs about my adventures.
 I do all this work so that someday I can look back and relive my many adventures.
 I love sharing my pursuits with others and love inspiring people to go beyond their comfort zones but this isn’t my primary mission in life or even the primary goal of this site.
-I used to care deeply about sharing and oversharing but age has mellowed my impulse to give others FOMO.
-Man!
-I sound a bit grumpy don’t I?!
-I’m really not that bad, I promise. 🙂

-I make no claims about being fitter, faster, more prolific or any other comparison metric.
+I make no claims about being fitter, faster, more prolific or any other comparison metric with others.
 The hubris of self promotion is not something that I’m interested in.
 I simply do what I do because it gives me pleasure to do it.
 That’s it.
 No agenda, no lists, no goals, no side hustle, no grandiosity.
 When I feel like doing a trip, I do it.
 When I feel like posting a GPS track, I do it.
-When I don’t, I don’t.
-Pretty darn simple, and simple is what I like.
+Pretty darn simple, and simple is what I like best.

 How to Use Explor8ion